kdmoreira/terraform-localstack/terraform-fcc/README.md

 localstack start
 ```
 Using the `tflocal` command handles LocalStack service endpoint configurations and accepts mocked AWS credentials.
-Execute these in sequence to provision the infrastructure:
+Execute these in sequence (typing `yes` whenever prompted) to provision the infrastructure:
 ```console
 tflocal init
 tflocal plan